Gayathrijayaprakash2001/ML-model-linear-regression-prediction/README.md

 # ML-model-linear-regression-prediction...
-🧪 Molecular Solubility Prediction Using Linear Regression 📝 Project Overview
+Molecular Solubility Prediction Using Linear Regression

 This project implements a Linear Regression model to predict the aqueous solubility (logS) of molecules based on their chemical descriptors.
 Accurate solubility prediction is important in drug discovery, chemical research, and material design.

-🎯 Aim
+Aim

 To develop a predictive model that estimates molecular solubility from descriptors like MolLogP, MolWt, NumRotatableBonds, and AromaticProportion.

-🔨 Work Done
+ Work Done

 1) Loaded and analyzed a molecular dataset containing chemical descriptors and solubility values.